gmwang18/heavy_element_ecps/basis_sets/tutorial_generate/Bi/README.md

 Once these parameters are optimized, copy the optimal values to `write_cc.py` which will output the additional terms we need to add to our basis (see the `cc.molpro` and `aug-cc.molpro` files).
+The augmented terms are generated simply by dividing the smallest term by 2.5 (there are other approaches but this is usually good enough).

 5. The above additional terms are added and stored in `basis` folder.
 This concludes `cc-pVTZ` and `aug-cc-pVTZ` basis sets.